Nathalie Carrasco

 Nathalie Marie Carrasco (born in 1977) is a French chemist and professor of astronomy and astrophysics.
 She is a specialist in atmospheric chemistry at the Atmosphere, Environments and Space Observations Laboratory (LATMOS) at the University of Versailles-Saint-Quentin-en-Yvelines.
 In 2016, she was awarded the Irène Joliot-Curie Prize in the category Young Woman Scientist.

 Biography

-Nathalie Carrasco attended the École Normale Supérieure - Cachan where she earned her baccalaureate.
+Nathalie Carrasco attended the ENS Cachan where she earned her baccalaureate.
 She first became interested in chemistry and defended her Ph.D. thesis in 2005 at the University of Paris 7, in the inter-university Laboratory of Atmospheric Systems (LISA), on terrestrial air quality.
 The same year, when the European lander Huygens landed on Titan, a satellite of Saturn, its findings revealed the complexity of Titan's atmosphere and the need for chemists to work on it.
 Carrasco targeted Titan in her work.

 She earned her post-doctoral habilitation at the University of Versailles-Saint-Quentin-en-Yvelines in 2012.